jaredpepper2/IW_TechTest/README.md

 # IW Technical Test
-Below is a summary of the soloution I have put together for the IW technical test.
+Below is a summary of the solution I have put together for the IW technical test.

 ## Found Issue's
 1. Updates are required on the server
 2. OS has surpassed end of life

-## The Soloution
+## The Solution
-Using **Ansible 2.5.4** I have created a playbook that uses **4** seperate Ansible roles to fix found issues, monitor metrics and report deployments from the AWS host.
+Using **Ansible 2.5.4** I have created a playbook that uses **4** separate Ansible roles to fix found issues, monitor metrics and report deployments from the AWS host.
 The roles are stated below:

 ### Common Role
 - Upgrades all packages on the host.